- Who can apply?

 - How important are grades?

-Grades are less important than demonstrated writing and research ability, involvement in tribal activities or Native American organizations, community service and leadership records, but they are still significant.
+Grades are less important than demonstrated writing and research ability, involvement in Tribal activities or Native American organizations, community service, and leadership records, but they are still significant.
 Applicants should generally have at least a 3.0 GPA.
-If your GPA falls below 3.0, you may address the reasons why and the steps you have taken to improve your GPA in a one-page addendum.

 - Are any fields of study given priority?

 No. Interns come from all majors and fields of study.
-Udall Interns have pursued degrees in law, social work, political science, community and regional planning, sociology, anthropology, American Indian studies, tribal public policy, history, hydrology, engineering, psychology, English, music, and public health, to name just a few areas.
+Udall Interns have pursued degrees in law, social work, political science, community and regional planning, sociology, anthropology, Native American studies, Tribal public policy, history, hydrology, engineering, psychology, English, music, and public health, to name just a few areas.